Kholstomer. The History

 A groundbreaking and visually stunning performance of Leo Tolstoy’s timeless tale, Kholstomer (The Strider).

-This extraordinary show marks its New York premiere, following an acclaimed international journey.
-Directed by Nabi Abdurakhmanov, known for his innovative work across Europe, the U.S., and beyond, the production brings world literature to life with dynamic theater and dance.
+Directed by Nabi Abdurakhmanov, known for his innovative work across Europe, the U.S., Israel and beyond, the production brings world literature to life with dynamic theater and dance.

 In a world torn between division and the longing for unity, Kholstomer speaks to our shared human experience.
 Through the story of an outcast horse, it explores themes of identity, misunderstanding, and resilience.
 A young, energetic cast delivers a powerful blend of physical theater, dance, and emotive storytelling, making this performance both timely and unforgettable.